JustinLove/ai_showdown/README.md

 ## Configuration

 ais.json file specifies paths and attributes for each AI.
-The example configuration assumes the copy:vanilla task is run to make a local copy of the base AI, and custom AIs are in server_mods.
+The example configuration assumes the copy:vanilla task is run to make a local copy of the base AI, and custom AIs are in `server_mods`.

 Tasks which copy or use files from the base game need a path to the media directory.
 There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.

 Because default tasks are specialized to the default commander attribute, AIs must be complete.
 If you rely on AI files from the base game, point the `base_path`attribute at the base AI.

+If you are not using the default AI, you must take care to prevent interference from un-specialized rules.
+Either include the default AI and don't use it matches, or ensure that one of the included AIs has no file postfix and shadows all default file names.

 ## Running